skyworkz/website/content/blog/jengo:a-homebrew-distributed-golang-based-jenkins-api-wrapper.md

 {{</raw>}}

 {{<raw>}}<h2 class="display-4">Conclusion</h2> {{</raw>}}
-Anyhow, if you followed the steps outlined above, or if you have taken the shortcut of cloning the repo and changing the names and go code, you should be ready to start distributing your code!
+If you followed the steps outlined above, or if you have taken the shortcut of cloning the repo and changing the names and go code, you should be ready to start distributing your code!

 For colleagues working on a Mac, this is the easy part:
 ```bash